 Others felt so connected to the bridge that it prompted photographer Jeff Wenzel to create a 50-minute documentary called “Swing Bridge Memories,” which is available on YouTube.

-Change is not always quick, easy or unanimous.
+Change is not always quick, easy, or unanimous.
 But thriving towns must flow with the wave of progress.

-“I think the new bridge really brings credibility, and raises the standard of the whole place,” says Scott Franko, marketing director for Treasure Realty and a member of the Chamber of Commerce.
+“I think the new bridge really brings credibility and raises the standard of the whole place,” says Scott Franko, marketing director for Treasure Realty and a member of the Chamber of Commerce.
 “When you have something that modern it makes a really big statement.
-It is iconic.
+It is ironic.
 We just had our first Holiday Flotilla recently in Sound Park.
 That bridge is not just a connection point, but where it is located affects so many things all around it.”